dbmi-bgm/cgap-annotations/docs/exome_regions.rst

 HaplotypeCaller Exome Region File
 =================================

-Data sources and code used to generate the exome region file used by ``HaplotypeCaller`` in WES runs.
+Data sources and code used to generate the exome region file used by GATK ``HaplotypeCaller`` in WES runs.

 VEP v101
 --------